-The Philharmonie Luxembourg and the Orchestre Philharmonique du Luxembourg have plenty of concerts and activities for kids.
+The Philharmonie Luxembourg and the Luxembourg Philharmonic have plenty of concerts and activities for kids.
 But music education is just as important for our adult audience.
 Discover our various concert formats and experience music differently.

 Before or after many concerts at the Philharmonie, there is an opportunity to learn more about the performers, the programme, an instrument, or other interesting people, things, and stories.Find out more

-While lunch is served elsewhere, the harpsichordist Anne-Catherine Bucher invites listeners to her musical salon, where she (and you!) will be joined by instrumentalists of the ensemble Le Concert Lorrain.
-Over the course of 50 minutes, she dives headlong into the world of baroque music – always in close contact to the listeners.
+While lunch is served elsewhere, the harpsichordist Anne-Catherine Bucher invites listeners to her musical salon, where she is often joined by singers or fellow musicians.
+Over the course of an hour, she dives headlong into the world of baroque music – always in close contact to the listeners.
 Lunch is available in the Foyer for those who are still hungry afterwards.Find out more

 Take a break from your workday and refuel your energy levels with an interactive music workshop at the Philharmonie.
 These open music-making sessions are designed for adults without previous musical knowledge who are curious about what music-making feels like, as well as adults who wish to bring their instrument and make music in groups in a creative and cheerful atmosphere.
 Featuring special guest artists who will encourage and guide participants in discovering music instruments, singing and playing around with rhythm and movement, our Musical Lunchbreaks always include a surprise, and will leave you feeling refreshed and ready to take on the rest of your week.Find out more